Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Rapeseed honey

-It has a whitish color, sometimes yellowish, pleasant aroma, sugary, very thick.
+It has a whitish color, sometimes yellowish, a pleasant aroma, cloying, very thick.

-honey is yellowish in color, transparent, has a pleasant taste and aroma.
+Honey is yellowish in color, transparent, with a pleasant taste and aroma.
 Bees prepare it from nectar collected from cucumber flowers.

 From the information I studied and observations of bees, I came to the following conclusions:

-All the nutrients that bees need for themselves are found in the flowers of honey plants.
+Bees find all the nutrients they need in the flowers of honey plants.

-For many millennia, flowers and insects, adapting to each other, ensured their existence on earth.
+For many thousands of years, flowers and insects, adapting to each other, ensured their existence on earth.

-Insect-pollinated flowers are always brightly colored and have a strong fragrance and, in addition, secrete sweet nectar.
+Flowers pollinated by insects are always brightly colored and emit a strong aroma and, in addition, secrete sweet nectar.

-Various kinds of butterflies and flies randomly fly from the flower of one kind of plant to the flower of another kind.
+Various kinds of butterflies and flies fly randomly from a flower of one plant species to a flower of another species.

-Some beetles and flies have a short proboscis, so they cannot reach the nectar.
+Some beetles and flies have a short proboscis, so they cannot reach nectar.

-Bees are distinguished by great "permanence", starting work on the flowers of one plant species, a large group of bees continued to collect nectar on the same flowers
+Bees are distinguished by their great “constancy”; having started working on the flowers of one type of plant, a large group of bees continued to collect nectar on the same flowers

-During the period of mass flowering of honey plants, the bees did not switch to other plants, although there were deviations, but this was most often due to adverse weather conditions.
+During the period of mass flowering of honey plants, bees did not switch to other plants, although there were deviations, but this was most often due to unfavorable weather conditions.

-CALENDAR OF OBSERVATIONS OF THE FLIGHTS OF THE BEE FAMILY (July month)
+CALENDAR OF OBSERVATIONS OF FLIGHTS OF THE BEE FAMILY (July)

 Borage

-The bees in our apiary most often visited such plants as: borage (borage), raspberries, fireweed (willow tea), red clover.
+Bees in our apiary most often visited such plants as borage, raspberries, fireweed (fireweed), and meadow clover.

 The main honey plants in our apiary are fireweed, clover and borage.

-Fireweed or Ivan tea is a tall herbaceous plant that blooms in July-August.
-It grows in the forest in the meadows, sometimes in the peat bog.
+Fireweed or fireweed is a tall herbaceous plant that blooms in July-August.
+It grows in forests, meadows, and sometimes on peat bogs.
 One of the most generous honey plants.
-Honey is transparent with a greenish tint, very delicate taste.
+The honey is transparent with a greenish tint and has a very delicate taste.

-Red clover grows in meadows, is considered the main honey plant.
-Light, excellent taste and aroma of clover honey is unparalleled.
+Red clover grows in meadows and is considered the main honey plant.
+Light, excellent taste and aroma, clover honey has no equal.

-Cucumber grass (borage) is a plant 60-100 cm high.
+Borage (borage) is a plant 60-100 cm high.
 The leaves are large, fleshy.
 The flowers are large, collected in corymbose panicles.
-The corolla is blue in color, and fresh flowers and buds are pink in color.
+The corolla is blue, and fresh flowers and buds are pink.
 Blooms from mid-summer to autumn.

-Raspberries bloom in early summer and bloom for about a month.
-Raspberry honey of light, white color has a pleasant aroma and taste.
-Comb honey from raspberries is very gentle.
+Raspberries bloom in early summer and last for about a month.
+Raspberry honey is light, white in color and has a pleasant aroma and taste.
+Raspberry comb honey is very delicate.

 The totality of all meteorological conditions.

-The state of the weather prevailing in a particular beekeeping season.
+The state of the weather in a particular beekeeping season.

-When sunny days are replaced by short rains falling at night or early in the morning.
+When sunny days are replaced by short rains that fall at night or early in the morning.

 And the color, aroma and taste of honey largely depend on this.

-Isolation of nectar from CYPRUS at different times of the day
+Nectar secretion from fireweed at different times of the day

-The release of nectar from Clover at different times of the day
+Nectar secretion from CLOVER at different times of the day

-Isolation of nectar from BORAGE at different times of the day
+Nectar secretion from the boletus at different times of the day

 Nectar secretion from RASPBERRY at different times of the day